 Cheers!
 Let South Carolina Decide is a coalition of business owners, community organizations and individual consumers who believe it’s reasonable and fair for stores and their patrons to have a say in how – and when – they shop.

 If you agree it’s time for South Carolinians to decide if we want Sunday liquor sales, please join our coalition.
 Signing up takes one minute and there is no financial obligation.

 Cheers!
 Let SC Decide has a simple but attainable goal:

-In 2022, we are urging state lawmakers to pass sensible, straightforward legislation that lets voters in each South Carolina county decide for themselves whether liquor stores can open on Sundays.
+For 2024, we are urging state lawmakers to pass sensible, straightforward legislation that lets voters in each South Carolina county decide for themselves whether liquor stores can open on Sundays.